knighthawk0811/vi-include-post-by/readme.md

 * class[x] = a custom class name that will be added to each container element

-Shortcode for including single/multiple posts by their category.
+Shortcode for including single/multiple posts by their category.<br>
-Every option required or used in the include-post-by-id will also pass through here.
+Every option required or used in the include-post-by-id will also pass through here.<br>
-This function will query the DB and then call include-post-by-id once for each resulting post.
+This function will query the DB and then call include-post-by-id once for each resulting post.<br>
-Shown here are only the options which are unique to this function.
+Shown here are only the options which are unique to this function.<br>

     [include-post-by-cat
      cat="123"